8:00AM – 9:00AM Advanced Vocational Skills

 Class Description:

-Students will learn a variety of basic life and farm skills in this class.
-It will be a very hands-on class.
-Some of the projects include container and raised bed gardening, starting plants from seeds, strawberry picking, making strawberry jam, hatching (using an incubator) and raising baby chickens, building a chicken tractor, making homemade lip balms and lotion including how to package and label products, and much more.
-Students will have a sale day at CCA to sell their products, plants, chickens, etc. (The date of sale will be close to the end of spring).
-Students will also make project boards and have some light paperwork to review skills occasionally also.
+Students will learn a variety of skills in this class.
+It will be very hands-on.
+Some of the projects will include container and raised bed gardening, starting plants from seeds, making apple butter, strawberry picking, making strawberry jam, raising baby chickens, making homemade lip balms and candles including how to package and label products, making natural healthcare remedies, and much more.
+Most of these skills are treasures I learned and practiced throughout my life as I homeschooled my children and I would like to pass these down to the next generation now that my children are grown.
+Students will have a sale day at CCA to sell their products, plants, chickens, etc. (The date of sale will be close to the end of spring.)

 Required Textbooks and Materials: